archcoding-books/papers/storage/haystack/haystack.md

 ### 3.2 Haystack Directory

 The Directory serves four main functions.
-First, it pro- vides a mapping from logical volumes to physical vol- umes.
+First, it provides a mapping from logical volumes to physical volumes.
 Web servers use this mapping when uploading photos and also when constructing the image URLs for a page request.
-Second, the Directory load balances writes across logical volumes and reads across physi- cal volumes.
+Second, the Directory load balances writes across logical volumes and reads across physical volumes.
 Third, the Directory determines whether a photo request should be handled by the CDN or by the Cache.
-This functionality lets us adjust our depen- dence on CDNs.
-Fourth, the Directory identifies those logical volumes that are read-only either because of op- erational reasons or because those volumes have reached their storage capacity.
+This functionality lets us adjust our dependence on CDNs.
+Fourth, the Directory identifies those logical volumes that are read-only either because of operational reasons or because those volumes have reached their storage capacity.
 We mark volumes as read-only at the granularity of machines for operational ease.